Product

 Challenge 3: Time management

-To improve your AR time management, we suggest the following solutions:
+To improve your A/R time management, we suggest the following solutions:

 • Simplify the accounts receivable process.
 The more steps there are in a process, be it for the customer or your team, the longer it takes to get the task done.
 Simplify the process as much as possible.
 Apply the other suggestions in this article to make payment easier, and try to keep invoices and other payment details in one place so your accounts receivable team can save time when reviewing cash flow.

 • Introduce safeguards to reduce errors.
 Nothing wastes more time for an accounts receivable team then trying to track down the one mistaken invoice that leads to an accounting failure.
-Prevent errors from occuring by introducing safeguards into the accounts receivable process.
+Prevent errors from occurring by introducing safeguards into the accounts receivable process.
 This may include standardized invoice pricing, refusing to allow invoices to be made if the numbers do not align, or having more than one set of eyes verify particular orders and invoices.
 Preventing problems is almost universally quicker than the time that gets wasted on trying to solve problems.

 Challenge 4: Data management